wnklrj/asvtools/README.md

 To run the file, saving the output in a logfile might be suitable.
 E.g.

         ```
         python run_asvtools.py > some_logfile.log
         ```
-Consider a run as a batch job.
+Prefer a run as batch job.

 You will find the output_data in 'iodir/output'